For The Record

 20. Analyst Anne Harrington framed the critical issue concerning Saddam’s WMD scientists: “ ‘Weapons don’t make themselves, says Anne Harrington, director of the Committee on International Security and Arms Control at the National Academies.
 ‘Somebody has to interpret how to take military doctrine and intent and make it real.
 Materials, particularly nuclear materials, are not something you scoop out of the dirt.
 The human element is critical in all of this.’”
 (Ibid.; pp. 43–45.)

 21. As noted by former CIA analyst Ray McGovern, the war may actually have increased the possibility of nuclear technology proliferating beyond Iraq.
 Was this intended by the Underground Reich from the beginning?
 “Nobody knows how many Iraqi scientists may have been lured over the borders into Iran, Syria, or beyond.
 Nobody knows because no one is keeping tabs.
 But several observers agree that so little attention is being paid to Iraq’s scientists, the war may actually have increased the chances of nuclear capabilities proliferating beyond the country’s borders.
 Between its unemployed scientists and the disappearance of large amounts of WMD-related materials from former weapons sites, Iraq now poses a nightmare scenario, according to Ray McGovern, who spent 27 years analyzing intelligence for the CIA and afterward co-founded Veteran Intellingence Professionals for Sanity.
 ‘The danger is much more acute, both from the proliferation side and the terrorism side,’ McGovern says.
 ‘Before we invaded, there was no evidence that Iraq had any plan or incentive to proliferate.
 They didn’t even have a current plan to develop WMD’s.
 They just hadn’t been doing it.
 Now, my God, we have a magnet attracting all manner of foreign jihadists to a place where the WMD expertise is suddenly unprotected.
 It just boggles the mind.’
-[Italics are Mr. Emory’s.]”
+[Emphasis added.]”

 22. “Iraqi scientists have good reason to fear what might happen if they offer to cooperate with the United States.’
 Obeidi’s former boss and Saddam’s top science adviser, General Amer al-Saadi, turned himself in to U.S. authorities just before I met Obeidi.
 He was promptly jailed and kept in custody for at least two years; a military spokesman told the Associated Press last year that the U.S. was also detaining up to a dozen other scientists.
 The chemist Mohammed Munim al-Izmerly— also said to have worked on Iraq’s former WMD programs—was taken into custody for questioning in April 2003.
 Ten months later his body was dropped off in a U.S. body bag at a Baghdad hospital.
 He had been killed by a blow to the head.”
 (Idem.)